O JARGON BUSTER

 - A moderately technical colour-coded

-The route should not be (entirely) along line
+route should not be (entirely) along line features, but must

 - Limited colour-coded

-The area may be too small for long courses or too simple for technical
+area may be too small for long courses or too simple for

-running colour-coded courses may be too small to justify the effort of
+colour-coded courses may be too small to justify the

 - Line feature